 We spoke with Major Gustave Biéler's daughter Jacqueline Bieler, on the anniversary of his 1944 arrest while aiding the French Resistance in WWII.

-Marc and Joe are both currently completing their Bachelor of Education degrees at the University of Calgary's Werklund School of Education.
+Marc and Joe are both currently primary teachers at public schools in Calgary, Alberta.
 They are hoping to take all that they have learned in the creation of this series into the classroom, with the goal of inspiring in their students a passion for exploring Canada's rich and diverse history: